polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

-The way this works, is that as Magic starts, it will run through your AppDomain, find all classes implementing the `ISlot` interface, retrieve its `Slot` attribute's name property, and use that as the _"key"_ to your slot.
-Later as you invoke the slot in Hyperlambda, the key will be used to retrieve an instance of your slot, and its `Signal` method will be invoked, passing in the slot invocation node as its argument.
+The way this works, is that as Magic starts, it will run through your AppDomain, find all classes implementing the `ISlot` interface, retrieve its `Slot` attribute's name property, and use that as the _"key"_ for your class.
+Later as you invoke the slot in Hyperlambda, the key will be used to retrieve an instance of your class, and its `Signal` method will be invoked, passing in the slot invocation node as its argument.
+This allows you to pass any arbitrary arguments from Hyperlambda into your C# methods.

 ### Async slots